 A: Because more people are aware of it.
 Many ailments are more frequently diagnosed now than previously, because we have better knowledge about them.
-In the past there were never fewer people with ADHD, in fact it’s the oldest mental health disorder that we have records of, it’s just that those people were unlikely to get their condition recognised and thus less likely to receive the support they needed.
+In the past there were never fewer people with ADHD, in fact it’s the oldest psychiatric condition that we have records of, it’s just that those people were unlikely to get their condition recognised and thus less likely to receive the support they needed.
 The same is true of many mental and physical health disorders.

 Q: Why don’t more people get diagnosed?
 Why does it often either get ignored completely or misdiagnosed as a different condition?
 Aren’t people trained about this kind of thing?

-A: There are a variety of issues at stake here:
+A: There are a variety of issues that are contributing to this:

 - The people who usually initiate referral for a disorder of this kind are often unfamiliar with ADHD and how it may present.
 For example, research has shown that 9 out of 10 GPs and Primary Care Practitioners do not feel adequately trained about ADHD, and it is extremely common for school teachers and GPs to have persistent misconceptions about ADHD and its management .